A topic of conversation that is forever floating around the internet is ‘how to make friends in your 20s’.

 Want to know how I made the friends I have now?

 I made a friend at the gym, by our mutual need for a gin and tonic after a circuit workout.
 I made a best friend through work experience by spending a lot of time chatting and then hanging out at the pub.
 I made more best friends through that friend, because her friends came to the pub too!
 I also made friends on the internet, which was a new and fun experience.
-I made a best friend by speaking over a hashtag and some recent friends by having a few similar interests and ending up chatting on a thread on Twitter.
+I made a friend by speaking over a hashtag and some recent friends by having a few similar interests and ending up chatting on a thread on Twitter.
 One thing always leads to another and you can often end up in a chatty whats app group.
 You need to make the initial effort but after that, friendships are natural.
 Whether they become your best friend, your friend or just someone you see once a month for a coffee – they’re all friendships worth having.

 You’ve got to put yourself out there, get out of the house (or get on Twitter in some case!) and be brave.
 Speak to people and put yourself out there.
 Asking someone to hang out is scary, of course, but no one is going to laugh at you if someone says no. They’ll say no, you’ll say ok and you’ll all carry on with your lives.
 If a friendship is meant to happen, it will.
 You’ve just got to start a conversation and plant the seed.